TedHusted/awake/awake.md/awake.md

 This time a default response does not appear.

-“Example responses include ‘Long-Term Connection’, ‘Hookup’, ‘See where it goes.’”
+“Example responses include ‘Long-Term Connection’, ‘Hookup’, ‘See where it goes’.”

-Noah pauses for a moment, considering, then links “See where it goes”.
+Noah pauses for a moment, considering.
+Then he selects, “See where it goes”.

 “Have you had sex with with a new partner or more than one partner in the last thirty days?”